Copyrighted/TIL/README.md

 To fix this, do the following: edit configurations->emulate terminal ouput in console

 ### Nice write-up about Flasks Application Factory and Application Context
-I this this was a nice write up about Flasks application factory and context. https://hackersandslackers.com/flask-application-factory
+I thought this was a nice write up about Flasks application factory and context. https://hackersandslackers.com/flask-application-factory